-We welcome over 400 university groups to our centres for fieldwork every year
+We welcome over 400 university groups to our centres for research, fieldwork and field trips every year

-Undergraduate, postgraduate and postdoctoral students and early careers academics may use our field centres or field sites to carry out research – either as a one off visit or at regular intervals.
+Undergraduate, postgraduate and postdoctoral students and early career academics can use our field centres or field sites to carry out research – either as a one off visit or at regular intervals.
 Many of our centres have years of past field data and have already published research separately or working with others.

 All our courses offer: